daniel-caleb/Feb-2024-PythonHack2/README.md

 3. Obtain an API key from Open Weather API and replace YOUR_API_KEY in settings.py with your API key.

+***Note:**
+**I have intentionally not removed my API keys just to allow one to view how the project works but for a while after which they will be revoked.**

 4 .Run migrations: